jupyter/nbviewer/README.md

 The nbviewer instance will automatically read the [various `JUPYTERHUB_*` environment variables](http://jupyterhub.readthedocs.io/en/latest/reference/services.html#launching-a-hub-managed-service) and configure itself accordingly.
 You can also run the nbviewer instance as an [externally managed JupyterHub service](http://jupyterhub.readthedocs.io/en/latest/reference/services.html#externally-managed-services), but must set the requisite environment variables yourself.

+To use JupyterHub authentication, the `jupyterhub` package (`jupyterhub-base` on conda-forge) must be present.
+It is available in the nbviewer image.

 ### Troubleshooting